Chuck Morse: State legislature

 Morse was re-elected to his Senate seat in 2018, but the Republicans were in the minority by a margin of 14–10 in 2019–2020.
 The ten newly elected Republican members of the state senate chose Morse as their caucus leader shortly after the election.
 His successor as president was Democratic state senator Donna Soucy.

-Morse was re-elected to his Senate seat in 2020 and the Republicans regained the majority by a margin of 14-10.
+Morse was re-elected to his Senate seat in 2020 and the Republicans regained the majority by a margin of 14–10.
 The 14 newly elected Republican members of the state senate chose Morse as their candidate for senate president shortly after the election.

-Governor of New Hampshire

-In 2017, Morse served as acting governor of New Hampshire for two days, from when Maggie Hassan resigned as governor in order to join the United States Senate on January 3, 2017, until Chris Sununu's inauguration on January 5, 2017.
+In 2017, Morse served as acting governor of New Hampshire for two days, from when Maggie Hassan resigned as governor in order to join the United States Senate on January 3, 2017, until Chris Sununu's inauguration on January 5.
 Morse was ceremonially introduced as governor before the legislature and State Senator Sharon Carson briefly assumed the role of Senate President during legislative proceedings.
 Morse's short stint as governor largely consisted of ceremonial activities in the governor's chamber, including signing proclamations and taking photos with members from his home district.

 U.S. Senate campaign

 In 2022, Morse announced he would not seek re-election to the New Hampshire Senate and would instead seek the Republican nomination for United States Senate in the 2022 United States Senate election in New Hampshire.
 It had been widely anticipated that Morse would seek a full term as Governor of New Hampshire in the 2022 election, however incumbent Republican Chris Sununu opted to seek reelection, causing Morse to shift course toward a U.S. Senate run.

 Morse placed second in the primary, narrowly behind Donald Bolduc, and conceded the day after the primary.

+Following his defeat, Morse was named New Hampshire state chair of U.S. Term Limits.

+Gubernatorial campaign

+After Sununu announced that he would not run for reelection in 2024, Morse announced that he would run for the Republican nomination.
+He lost the Republican nomination to former US Senator Kelly Ayotte.